flutter/flutter/packages/flutter/lib/src/foundation/README.md

-There is currently also an unfortunate dependency on the platform dispatcher logic (SingletonFlutterWindow, Brightness, PlatformDispatcher, window), though that should probably more to the 'services' library.
+There is currently also an unfortunate dependency on the platform dispatcher logic (SingletonFlutterWindow, Brightness, PlatformDispatcher, window), though that should probably move to the 'services' library.

 See also: